 Have you ever wondered why some sentences sound correct while others feel awkward or wrong?
 It's all due to the underlying structure that governs our language.
-Grammar provides the framework for understanding how words combine to form phrases, clauses, and sentences.
+In real terms, grammar provides the framework for understanding how words combine to form phrases, clauses, and sentences.
 At the heart of grammar lies the fundamental question: "What is the word for in grammar?"
 The answer, surprisingly multifaceted, reveals the depth and intricacy of linguistic analysis.
 This article will explore the various roles and classifications of words within the grammatical framework, shedding light on the essential elements that make up our language.

 Main Subheading